 - want to start building your employer brand?

 Also, think about the target audience you want to reach.
-By defining your goals and the target audience first, you can ensure that you pick the right format and event and that you will have the greatest return.
+By defining your goals and the target audience first, you can ensure that you pick the right format and event, hence optimizing your return.

-How To Identify And Pick The Right Career Event
+How To Identify And Pick The Right Virtual Career Event

 - The focus: Who is the event targeting, both in terms of attendees as well as companies?
 Do you fit in?